UniOfGreenwich/ELEE1146_Exercises/content/Lab_10/Lab_10.md

 # Lab 10: Java Object Orientated Programming

-Using IntelliJ you are going to do some one dimensional array coding and exploration.
+Using IntelliJ you are going to do some Object Orientated Programming.

  - Open IntelliJ
  - Create a new project